-When I traveled to Budapest this past December I was immediately captivated by this ancient city.
+When I traveled to Budapest this past December, I was immediately captivated by this ancient city.
 The unique blend of old and modern makes the city an architectural paradise.
 Since the Roman Empire once covered a majority of Hungary, there are Roman ruins throughout the country.
-From the Gothic-style cathedrals and traditional Turkish baths, to the basilicas and amphitheaters along the roads we drove on, every nook and cranny of Budapest is breathtaking.
+From the Gothic-style cathedrals and traditional Turkish baths to the basilicas and amphitheaters along the roads we drove on, every nook and cranny of Budapest is breathtaking.

 NUBU + BUDAPEST

 The pieces I brought home were the ones you see in this post.
 This belted tunic shirt dress can be worn in so many different ways.
 I’m wearing it here with Dr. Marten combat boots, but I will also be wearing it with pumps or tennis shoes.
-When I put on this outfit I felt so fierce!
-I felt strong and powerful and the dress almost felt like armor.
+When I put on this outfit, I felt so fierce!
+I felt strong and powerful, and the dress almost felt like armor.

 The brand was created in 2007 by Judit Garam.
-In 2011, she was joined by two talented young designers, Adél Kovács and Anett Hajdú to create the distinctive world of NUBU together.
-The women operated brand stays true to their values of progressive innovation and being locally made by sourcing and using products from local and regional materials.
+In 2011, she was joined by two talented young designers, Adél Kovács and Anett Hajdú, to create the distinctive world of NUBU together.
+The women operated brand stays true to its values of progressive innovation and being locally made by sourcing and using products from local and regional materials.
 NUBU keeps sustainability, quality, durability, and ready-to-wear designs for every woman at the forefront of their brand.

 SHOP THIS POST HERE

 This look is the more feminine of the three.
 I paired this long bell sleeve body-con NUBU dress with red snakeskin boots, a beanie, and a Rag & Bone wrap scarf.
 This dress’s craftsmanship is nothing short of exceptional, and the cut of the dress hugs onto the body like a glove.